arturpiszczatowski/AnalystTest/README.md

 # AnalystTest
-Below You can find exercises presented to me for one of my job interviews related to Data Science.
+Below You can find exercises presented to me at one of my job interviews related to Data Science.

 Solutions to tasks 1-3 are solved in folders named accordingly.